-Slumped Kitchen was one of the companies named in the cease-and-desist letter issued by former Attorney General Gurbir Grewal, who criticized them for saying they were cannabis gifting when payment was mandatory.
+Slumped Kitchen was one of the companies named in the cease-and-desist letter issued by former Attorney General Gurbir Grewal, who criticized them for saying their NJ cannabis gifting when payment was mandatory.

 Notably, the criticism was regarding a type of consumer fraud versus the nature of a cannabis business operating openly in the wake of the legalization referendum.